Multivariate Count Time Series Modelling: A Review of Multivariate Count Distributions

 The algorithm generates i.i.d. random vectors whose dependence among their components is introduced by a copula structure on the waiting times of the Poisson process.
 In other words, the copula is imposed on the uniform random variables generating the exponential waiting times.
-The end result gives a sample of multivariate discrete random variables.
+The end result gives a sample of multivariate discrete random variables with Poisson marginals.
 The methodology can be extended to other discrete marginal distributions provided that they can be generated by continuous inter arrival times.
 For instance, suppose that $Y_{i}$ is marginally mixed Poisson with mean $\theta \lambda_{i}$ where $ \theta$ satisfies $\mbox{E}[\theta ]=1$.
 Many families of count distributions, including the negative binomial, can be generated by this construction; see Sec. \ref{subseq:mixed Poisson}.
 Then steps 1-4 of the above algorithm are still useful for generating multivariate random vectors whose marginals are not necessarily Poisson.
 Indeed, generating at the first step an additional random variable $\theta$, define again at step 2 the waiting times by $X_{i, l} = -{ \log U_{i, l}}/{ \theta \lambda_{i}}, ~~~i=1,2, \ldots, d.$ Then, the distribution of $X_{i}$ is mixed exponential and therefore steps 3-4 deliver a realization of a count vector whose marginal distribution is mixed Poisson.

-Visualizing the joint p.m.f., based on the above construction, is illustrated by means of Fig. \ref{fig:distplot}.
-Plots (a), (b) and (c) show the case of independence, positive and negative correlation, respectively when applying a Gaussian copula.
+The joint p.m.f. of $Y$, based on the above construction, is shown in Fig. \ref{fig:distplot}.
+Plots (a), (b) and (c) show the case of independence, positive and negative correlation, respectively, when using a Gaussian copula.
 The algorithm delivers desired marginals and, in addition, shows that all type of different correlations can be achieved.
-Fig. \ref{fig:distplot}(d) shows that joint p.m.f. of the negative multinomial vector, see \eqref{eq:mixed Poisson negmult pmf} with the same $\lambda$ parameters values used for the previous algorithm and $\beta=10$.
+Fig. \ref{fig:distplot}(d) shows that joint p.m.f. of a negative multinomial vector, see \eqref{eq:mixed Poisson negmult pmf} with the same $\lambda$ parameters values used for the previous algorithm and $\beta=10$.
 The positive correlation between the vector components is obvious.